vaamonde/ubuntu-2404/04-container/06-basic-dockerfile.md

 #DO DOCKER A OPÇÃO DE: . (ponto) QUE INDICA QUE VOCÊ ESTÁ NO DIRETÓRIO CORRENTE DO
 #PROJETO.

-#criando o container do NGINX utilizando o Dockerfile
+#construindo a imagem do NGINX utilizando o Dockerfile
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/build-legacy/
 #Documentação do Docker-CE: https://docs.docker.com/reference/dockerfile/
 #opção do comando docker: build (Build an image from a Dockerfile), --no-cache (Do not